matter-labs/zksync-web-era-docs/docs/tools/local-testing/dockerized-testing.md

 The local zkSync setup includes "rich" wallets preloaded with substantial amounts of ETH on both L1 and L2.
 You can find a complete list of the accounts' addresses along with the corresponding private keys [here](https://github.com/matter-labs/local-setup/blob/main/rich-wallets.json).

 :::warning
 Rich wallets only hold ETH.
-If you need to test with ERC20 tokens, deploy them yourself.
+If you need to test with ERC20 tokens, you'd need to deploy them yourself.
 :::

 ### Employing a custom database or Ethereum node